- What are electromagnetic fields?

 Heads of the European Radiological Protection Competent Authorities, Working Group 1 (HERCA/WG 1)

-The HERCA Working Group 1 developed a harmonized European Radiation Passbook and a guidance document for workers travelling to different European countries where they work as so-called outside workers in radiation controlled areas.
-The European Radiation Passbook provides all relevant information (concerning for example the workers’ previous radiation exposure, professional training, aptitude etc.) in multiple languages and in a harmonized format, terminology and data structure.
+The HERCA Working Group 1 developed a harmonised European Radiation Passbook and a guidance document for workers travelling to different European countries where they work as so-called outside workers in radiation controlled areas.
+The European Radiation Passbook provides all relevant information (concerning for example the workers' previous radiation exposure, professional training, aptitude etc.) in multiple languages and in a harmonised format, terminology and data structure.
 It is a template and recommended to be used in the EU Member States.
-The passbook can either be paper-based or used in an electronic format within a national data system.
-HERCA/WG1 has also launched a pilot project with the perspective to develop a radiation passbook information system for electronic data exchange between EU Member States.
+The German Radiation Passbook is currently revised according to this model of the European Radiation Passbook.
+The Radiation Protection Register continues to be an official member of the HERCA Working Group 1.

 European Study on Occupational Radiation Exposure (ESOREX)